-4.2 Businesses moving their own goods from Great Britain to Northern Ireland
+4.2 Businesses moving their own goods from GB to NI

-The owner of the goods, or the person having control of the leased goods, is liable for VAT on the removal into NI and should follow the normal accounting rules.
+The owner of the goods, or the person having control of the leased goods, is liable for VAT on the removal to NI and should follow the normal accounting rules.

-When a VAT-registered business moves goods from GB into NI, VAT will be due.
+When a VAT-registered business moves goods from GB to NI, VAT will be due.
 The business will need to account for VAT on the movement.
 This should be included as output VAT on the VAT Return.